-Bed Bug Treatment specialists serving Bournemouth, Southampton, Taunton, Worthing, Bristol, Swindon, and surrounding areas.
+Bed Bug Control specialists serving Bournemouth, Southampton, Taunton, Worthing, Bristol, Swindon, and surrounding areas

 Professional & discreet bed bug services with unbranded vehicles, uniforms and equipment.

 Our treatments are designed to kill Bed Bugs at all stages in the insects’ life cycle, including eggs which are unaffected by chemicals alone.
-That’s why we use a powerful Heat Treatment and Spray process, together.
+That’s why we use a powerful Heat Treatment and Spray process combination.

 It’s an industry proven technique to remove Bed Bugs, and is also proven to eliminate other pests such as Cockroaches, Woodworm, Moths and Fleas.